mccybersec/mccybersec.github.io/_posts/2024-01-28-what is security copilot.md

 Security Copilot is the first generative AI security product that empowers SOC analysts to defend their organizations at machine speed and scale!

-To date it has the goal of boosting your SOC team in three main themes:
+To date it has the goal of boosting your SOC team in three main scenarios:

 - **Security posture management**<br>
 Prioritize risks and address vulnerabilities with guided recommendations.